Find Affordable College Courses

 New York, NY

-The in-demand bachelor’s degree programs at New York University helped the school earn the #2 place on this year’s ranking of the most popular liberal arts / sciences and humanities schools in New York.
-Located in the city of New York, NYU is a private not-for-profit school with a very large student population.
+A rank of #2 on this year’s list means New York University is a great place for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Located in the large city of New York, NYU is a private not-for-profit college with a very large student population.

 About 72% of the students majoring in liberal arts / sciences and humanities at the school are women while 28% are male.